Milwaukee police find 5 dead in house; suspect in custody

-MILWAUKEE (AP) - Police in Milwaukee are investigating a shooting that left five people dead inside a home.
+MILWAUKEE (AP) - Five people were found shot to death Monday inside a Milwaukee home, and officers took into custody the man who called police.

-Chief Alfonso Morales said during a brief news conference that officers found five victims in the house on the city’s north side.
-The Milwaukee Journal Sentinel reported the victims were between the ages of 14 and 41 and the shooting took place shortly before 11 a.m.
-Monday.
+Chief Alfonso Morales said during a brief news conference that his department received a call around 10:30 a.m.
+Monday from a man who said his family was dead.
+When officers arrived at the house on the city’s north side they found five victims.
+The Milwaukee Journal Sentinel reported the victims were between the ages of 14 and 41.

-Morales said during his news conference that the person who called officers to the home was taken into custody and there is no threat to the public.
+Morales said during his news conference that there is no threat to the public.
+He said investigators believe the shooter acted alone and that the weapon had been recovered.

-He said investigators believe the shooter acted alone and they have recovered a weapon.
+Milwaukee Police spokeswoman Sheronda Grant didn’t immediately respond to email and voicemail messages Monday afternoon.

 Sign up for Daily Newsletters